mutaphysis/qml-tools/README.md

 QtCov is a coverage solution for the javascript code contained in QML files and their attached JavaScript files.

-QtCov consist out of two parts, the QtCov QML Plugin and the instrumented task in the qml-tools binary.
+QtCov consist out of two parts, the QtCov QML Plugin and the instrumentation task in the qml-tools binary.

 ### Instrumenting QML files